nikita-kazakov/nikita-kazakov.github.io/_posts/2017-02-23-voice-recorder-my-invisible-secretary.md

 tags: skills
 ---

-Bottom Line: Ideas come to my head randomly.
+Bottom Line --- Ideas come to my head randomly.
 If I don't jot them down, I forget them.
 I use a voice recorder app to collect them and transcribe them later.
 That's how I generate creative ideas and reduce the stress of having to remember a lot.

 *Post updated in 2020: I’ve used a voice recorder since 2010 and it’s still an essential tool I use today for remembering ideas.*